jordanacbac/basic_probabilistic_planning_algorithms/README.md

 # Final comments:
 The code was developed for Topics in Planning in Artificial Intelligence subject as part of the Information Systems course from Universidade de São Paulo (USP) in 2020.
+The report from the project is in the repository, written in Brazilian Portuguese.

 The group is composed by:
 - [dHirabara](https://github.com/dHirabara)
 - [jordanacbac](https://github.com/jordanacbac)
 - [laurakohatsu](https://github.com/laurakohatsu)